aws-samples/awsome-inference/2.projects/nims-inference/nim-deploy/helm/scaling-lb-monitoring/README.md

 ```

 If you'd like to also deploy a Cluster Autoscaler (CAS), please check out the [CAS scaling section](https://github.com/aws-samples/awsome-inference/tree/main/2.projects/trtllm-inference#cluster-auto-scaler) in the TensorRT-LLM example.

+#### Option 2: KEDA + Karpenter
+To get started with KEDA, you’d need to deploy KEDA onto your EKS Cluster.
+You can follow the following steps to do so [using HELM](https://keda.sh/docs/2.15/deploy/#helm).

+To configure auto scaling at the pod level (similar to HPA), we use KEDA to define a custom resource called ScaledObject, as shown in the file provided in scaling/kedas-config.yaml:

+The manifest defines a resource ScaledObject named keda-prometheus-hpa.
+This ScaledObject is responsible for scaling our NIM pod deployments and has a minReplicaCount of 1, meaning 1 pod is always running.
+As required, it scales the pods based on the custom metric num_requests_running, as emitted by the NIM pods and scraped by Prometheus.

+We use the query max(num_requests_running) by (pod) so that if any single pod has more than 100 incoming requests, we scale up.
+KEDA also scales down the replicas after the num_requests_running has been below 100 for more than 5 minutes.

+To set up node scaling (similar to CAS), you can use Karpenter.
+You can use the [Karpenter Documentation](https://karpenter.sh/docs/getting-started/migrating-from-cas/) to run the steps required to set up Karpenter on your EKS Cluster.

+Once you have Karpenter set up on your EKS Cluster, you can create a manifest to create a resource of type NodePool (i.e., a Karpenter configuration).
+You can find the Karpenter configuration we use in scaling/karpenter-config.yaml

+In this Karpenter NodePool definition, Karpenter can launch instances from on-demand capacity pools.
+This is done since this blog assumes that you’re using either On Demand (OD), On Demand Capacity Reservation (ODCR), or Capacity Blocks (CB) for your NIM deployment.
+If you’d like to use Spot instances, feel free to add “spot” to that array.

+Instances launched must be from the g (GPU accelerated) class, with instance generation being greater than 4.
+So, in this case, g5 and g6 are acceptable, but g4 is not.
+Feel free to change these values depending on your specific cluster configuration.

+The default NodePool definition also defines disruption policies, which means that any underutilized nodes will be removed (scaled down) so that pods can be consolidated to run on fewer or smaller nodes.
+The expireAfter parameter specified the maximum lifetime of any node before scaling down.

+We also provision an EC2NodeClass with blockDeviceMappings, so Karpenter can provision instances with large enough EBS volumes.
+This template uses 500GB EBS gp3 volumes, but feel free to change this as required.

 ### 4. Load Balancing
 To load balance across pods, we will be creating a Kubernetes ingress of type Application Load Balancer.